Create your reality

 Conclusion

-In this blog, we saw how to make use of passthrough and lighting to create this amazing experience.
+In this blog post, we saw how to make use of passthrough and lighting to create this amazing experience.
 You can extend this experience by adding visual effects, sound effects and even changing the color of the object when it gets detected using the flashlight.